UdeS-GRO/S4H2019-ROS-sensor-head/Hardware/README.md

 4 - Assembly the Z module:

 Take the Z motor, fix the adapter_gear on the motor with 4 screws m2.5.
 Fix the bevel_gear on it.
 Screw the motor with the base.
 Fix the other bevel-gear on the 2in shaft.
-Place one bearing on the bearing hole.
+Place one bearing in the bearing hole.
 Place the other bearing in the top plate bearing hole.
 This is "pressfit" hole.
 Finaly, join top plate with the base and srew it with 3X m3 SHCS.

 5 - Assembly the X module: